Lot Chose for Himself

 So Lot chose for himself all the Jordan Valley, and Lot journeyed east.
 Thus they separated from each other.

 Abram settled in the land of Canaan, while Lot settled among the cities of the valley and moved his tent as far as Sodom.
 Now the men of Sodom were wicked, great sinners against the Lord.”

 From their vantage point, Lot saw the lush Jordan Valley and seized the opportunity to better his circumstances.
 He exhibited little concern for Abram who had not only cared for him since the death of his father, but had also allowed Lot to travel with him since leaving Haran.

 The verdant valley looked lush like the Garden of Eden and the area around Zoar near the southern tip of the modern day Dead Sea must have reminded Lot of Egypt.
 The parenthetical statement, “before God destroyed Sodom and Gomorrah,” hints that what appealed to Lot would be short-lived.

 Lot made his decision, packed his belongings and moved east to the Jordan Valley.
 In spite of the fact that the extent of the Jordan Valley stretched 75 miles north to the Sea of Galilee, Lot settled near Sodom and Gomorrah, two cities described as, “exceedingly wicked and sinful against the Lord” (v.
 13).

 Unlike his uncle, Lot was self-centered, self-seeking and self-gratifying.
 His choice was indicative of his character and it would lead to his downfall (Gen. 19).

 2) Abram gives Lot first choice, c.
 1887.
-Bible Pictures with brief descriptions by Charles Foster, [PD-US], via Wikimedia Commons – Enhancement: MKM Portfolios
+[Public domain], via Wikimedia Commons – Enhancement: MKM Portfolios.